cmuBioinfNet/workshops/WS-Baobab-Unige/Readme.md

     squeue    # list the running jobs
-    srun      # run a command on the cluster sbatch    # launch a batch script on the cluster skill     # kill a job
+    srun      # run a command on the cluster sbatch    # launch a batch script on the cluster scancel   # kill a job

 ### Reservation for the Workshop
 5 node of the cluster have been reserved for the workshop.
 You can use the reserved nodes with the following option: